 In January I outlined a way to use Credit Karma to check your 5/24 status.
 The problem with the method I outlined is that it would have only shown you cards that you’ve opened in the past 24 months that are still open.
 In other words, the method I showed wouldn’t account for cards that you’ve opened in the past 24 months and have closed in the meantime.

 The good news is that there’s a workaround to seeing these as well (thanks to Frequent Miler for finding this link).
-If you haven’t done so yet, the first step is to sign-up for Credit Karma for free, which is an easy process.
+If you haven’t done so yet, the first step is to register for Credit Karma for free, which is an easy process.
 You’ll just need to enter some personal information and then verify some security questions, all of which should take just a couple of minutes.

 Once you’re logged into your account, follow this link.
 This is the old Credit Karma interface that will show you the most accurate 5/24 status.
 Note that you’ll want to log into your Credit Karma account and then click that link, rather than clicking the link and logging in there, because that will typically return an error message.